 While there are many, many diets out there that “work”, in terms of losing weight, there are not that many that work over the long term as a viable lifestyle change.
 The key is to choose the healthiest diet that you can find that will fit your individual lifestyle long term.
 “Know thyself” is the key.

-When I was wading through the popular diet literature last year, I had that “aha moment” when I started reading Tim Ferris’ 4-Hour Body (aka Slow Carb Diet).
+When I decided it was time to get serious about losing weight, I did a deep dive into the diet literature.
+I had that “aha moment” when I started reading Tim Ferris’ 4-Hour Body (aka Slow Carb Diet), as it resonated with me as a diet I could sustain over the long term.

 The point is, this diet was a fit for me.
 Paleo may be yours, but I would just encourage you to be realistic about who you are and how you intend to live the next 10-20 or so years.